 - Layer mapping and precoding shall be done assuming a single antenna port and the transmission shall use antenna port 4.

-- The PMCH can only be transmitted in the MBSFN region of an MBSFN subframe.
+- The PMCH can only be transmitted in the MBSFN region.
 The index in the first slot in the MBSFN subframe fulfils where is equal to the value given by the higher layer parameter non-MBSFNregionLength [9].

 - The PMCH shall use extended cyclic prefix.

 - The PMCH is not mapped to resource elements used for transmission of MBSFN reference signals.

+- For Δf=182944Ts≈0.37 kHz the following exception applies to clause 6.3.5:

+- The text “which meet all of the following criteria in the current subframe” shall be replaced by “which meet all of the following criteria in the current slot”

+- The mapping to resource elements k,l on antenna port p not reserved for other purposes shall be in increasing order of first the index k over the assigned physical resource blocks and then the index l.

 6.6.4 Mapping to resource elements